 Bert’s bee makeup is another great option.
 I found the coverage to be perfect for my skin type, and it was a lot cheaper.
 I go back and forth between the two.

 BERT’S BEE MAKEUP THAT I USE:

 Starting with these 5 tips is a great place to start in getting toxins out of your home.
 But the list doesn’t stop there!
 Remember to take one thing at a time to avoid stress.

 As you tackle one room in your house, move on to the next.
-You will notice as you get started that a lot of these recipes call for similar ingredients, so pretty soon you will have everything you need to whip up the next recipe.
+You will notice as you get started that a lot of these recipes call for similar ingredients, so pretty soon, you will have everything you need to whip up the next recipe.

-I hope these tips on how to reduce toxins in your home are helpful, and you can start living a cleaner lifestyle!
+I hope these tips on how to reduce toxins in your home are helpful, and that you can start living a cleaner lifestyle!